 Fearing the curse, the King went to a revered Brahmin seeking his advice.
-The Brahmin told him that in order to eradicate the curse he will have to get diety of Raghunath from Ram’s kingdom, Ayodhya.
+The Brahmin told him that in order to eradicate the curse he will have to get the diety of Raghunath from Ram’s kingdom, Ayodhya.
 The king was successful in this act of stealing as he had sent a Brahim over there for getting the deity.
-Now the people of Ayodhya, seeing the missing deity went in search for the thief who was the Brahmin from Kullu.
+Now the people of Ayodhya, seeing the missing deity went in search of the thief who was the Brahmin from Kullu.

-After much looking, they found him on the banks of Sarayu river.
+After much looking, they found him on the banks of the Sarayu river.
 On being asked the reason to steal the deity, the Brahmin told them the story of their king.
 However, to their surprise, they found that while they tried to lift the deity and take it in Ayodhya’s direction the idol became very heavy and while taking in the direction of the King’s kingdom it became immensely light.
 Thus, it was decided that the idol would be taken to the king’s kingdom.

 Once the idol was installed in the temple.
 The king drank the Charanamrit from the deity’s feet and as soon as he drank the holy water, the curse was lifted.
-During Dussehra, this deity is taken to the celebrations in a Ratha with great fervour.
+During Dussehra, this deity is taken to the celebrations in a Ratha with great fervor.

 The first day of the festival is celebrated with great pomp and show.
 On this day, the statue of Lord Raghunath is taken out on procession and is pulled using the ropes by the locals as well as devotees.

-On the last day of this festival, the chariot is brought near the banks of river Beas.
+On the last day of this festival, the chariot is brought near the banks of the river Beas.
 It is here that a mass of wood grass is burnt which signifies symbolically, the burning of Lanka.

-On the sixth day, a procession of village devtas is carried out and on the last day, many sacrifices are made like that of a fish, crab, rooster, buffalo or a lamb.
+On the sixth day, a procession of village Devtas is carried out and on the last day, many sacrifices are made like that of a fish, crab, rooster, buffalo, or a lamb.

 Apart from this, the festival has many other attractions as well, like the stalls, fairs, performances, dance, and music to mark the celebration of this amazing festival.
 It is observed for seven days after Navratri and is one of the biggest crowd-puller events.

-By Air.
 If you are planning a trip to Kullu via airways then your best option would be Kullu-Manali Airport (KUU) in Bhuntar.
 This airport is located at a distance of around 11 km from Kullu.

-It is situated on the banks of river Beas and is also considered as a challenging landing spot for the pilots.
+It is situated on the banks of river Beas and is also considered a challenging landing spot for pilots.
 This is majorly due to its single runway setup.
 After deboarding at the airport, you will need to cover the remaining distance to your destination via some means of public transportation like a cab.

-By Road.
 You can travel to Kullu via road as well.
 Here's how you can get there from different cities near Kullu.

-Apart from travelling in your own vehicle, you can also rely on interstate bus services.
+Apart from traveling in your own vehicle, you can also rely on interstate bus services.
 There are many buses available from the HRTC (Himachal Road Transport Corporation) which travel to and fro connecting nearby cities.

-By Train.
 The nearest railway station is the Joginder Nagar Railway Station.
 It is located at a distance of approximately 100 km from Kullu.
 However, as there is no direct connectivity to Joginder Nagar station from Indian cities like Delhi, Amritsar, etc, hence it is best advised to either take a flight or traverse the road via your own vehicle or some sort of public transport.